 “Student engagement can take many forms, and can be as simple as attending a lecture or speaking with a tutor,” said Mel Joyner, when asked about the University’s approach to engaging with its student body.
 “It’s a choice, but also part of the lived experience, and varies from student to student.”

 Mel formally began her post as the University’s Director of Student Services in November 2015, and the former Associate Dean for Teaching and Learning in the Faculty of Health and Human Sciences was under no illusion as to some of the challenges that lay ahead for higher education over the coming years.
-But, with her teams in Careers and Employability, Complaints and Appeals, Student Services, and the student-facing elements of Residence Life, she was focused on creating a culture of engagement that is both enabling and inclusive.
+But, with her teams in the Careers Service, Complaints and Appeals, Student Services, and the student-facing elements of Residence Life, she was focused on creating a culture of engagement that is both enabling and inclusive.

 “We start off from the principle and ethos of care,” said Mel, who joined the University as a lecturer in social sciences in 1996.
 “What we want to do is contribute to the University environment and student experience so that students feel cared for and safe in order that they can take ‘academic risks’.
 And within that, we need to both support the student but also the faculties, which have the primary responsibility of delivering that academic experience.”

 The ‘joint challenge’ for Student Services and the Students’ Union, with whom they work closely, was to build upon the success they’ve had in engaging with the 18–21-year old undergraduates, and look to improve in areas that have typically proven more difficult to reach.

 Mel said: “If you have a timetable that dictates 30 hours per week of lectures, and you’re commuting in from Cornwall, you’re probably not going to spend a great deal of time in the Students’ Union.
 One of the challenges we face is accessing those marginal voices.”